World Plants Logo

 "

-Copaiba is a large tree when grown in its natural habitat, the RainForest.
+Copaiba is a large tree when grown in its natural habitat, the Rainforest.
 Although its foliage and inflorescence are not so attractive, it has a great economic value to Brazil.
-You can find beauty in the orange seeds, as well in its dark brown trunk and reddish wood, where its greatest treasure is found: its oil, which is sold inside the country and exported over the world.
-Slow growing but with easy propagation, it was introduced to landscaping and now it can be found in parks from large cities such as Sao Paulo. - Carolina Zaina
+You can find beauty in the orange seeds, as well in its dark brown trunk and reddish wood, where its greatest treasure is found: its oil, which is sold inside the country and exported throughout the world.
+Slow growing but easy to propagate, it was introduced to landscaping and now it can be found in parks from large cities such as Sao Paulo. - Carolina Zaina

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)